-This article on the book title "Value Investing Today" by member Bryan Shealy.
+This article on the book title "Value Investing Today" by Charles Brandes (Author) was written by Net Net Hunter member Bryan Shealy.
 Bryan worked in the inventory business for 5 years which gives him an edge in net net investing.
-Article image under CC 2.0 by nattanan23, edited by The Broken Leg.was written by Net Net Hunter
+Article image under CC 2.0 by nattanan23, edited by Broken Leg Investing.

 As a college graduation gift, my grandfather gave me an ETF.

 I was 22 years old in 2008, a true millennial.
 A great year to graduate I know… but that’s another story.
 My grandpa told me that all I needed to do was hold this one ETF, forever.
 Just keep reinvesting the dividends back into it and watch it grow year after year.
 For years, I followed my grandfather’s advice. . . until I didn’t.
 Oops.
 The ETF was SPY, and looking back I realize it was sage advice.

 Is value investing today under threat from millennial investment habits?
 What is all the hysteria about Initial Public Offerings (IPO), Bitcoin, and large capitalization stocks?
 So many of my investment peers seem to throw away their hard earned cash on speculation.
 Distrust of banks and government has led to this ignorance of good investment knowledge and habits.
 Value investing needs to make a comeback if this generation is to bring capital and liquidity to world markets.